dallyingllama/dallyingllama/README.md

 - 👋 Hi, I’m @dallyingllama
 - 👀 I’m interested in software testing, meaning tools that can assist with testing such as automation, exploratory testing note-taking and similar.
 - 🌱 I’m currently learning nodejs.
-- 💞️ I’m not looking to collaborate at the moment.
+- 💞️ I max collaborate assuming the project really intests me..
 - 📫 How to reach me ...

 <!---